 Public Interest: Loyola Trains Attorneys for Others

-Loyola Law School, Los Angeles has a longstanding commitment to public interest law.
+LMU Loyola Law School has a longstanding commitment to public interest law.
 It was the first ABA-accredited school in California to institute a pro bono service requirement.
 Students are required to provide 40 hours of pro bono service to graduate but routinely go substantially beyond the requirement, annually donating more than 60,000 hours of pro bono service.
 A robust Public Interest Department helps guide students among a range of pro bono options.
 The office funds public interest scholarships, summer public interest grants and post-graduate public interest fellowships.
 Loyola offers a Public Interest Law Concentration with a dedicated adviser and a wealth of experiential opportunities.
 Graduates of the program receive a certificate noting their distinction.

 Loyola is home to numerous clinics and centers that provide students experience in public interest law.
 They include:

 Since its first clinical class in 2013, the Loyola Immigrant Justice Clinic has grown to include 20 student advocates annually.
 Almost 50 students have participated in the program and have assisted the clinic in conducting more than 7,000 client consultations.

 The only community-based immigration clinic operating in the country, the clinic’s students help members of the indigent noncitizen community find immigration relief.
 Their myriad successes include securing asylum for a 22-year-old individual facing persecution based on her sexuality; special immigrant juvenile status and a green card for a high school student abused and abandoned as a child and intent on pursuing a college education; a U-visa for a young mother of four who entered the U.S. as a child and long suffered in an abusive relationship; legal permanent residency for an undocumented mother of two, enabling her to legally obtain employment; and cancellation of removal in court for a long time permanent resident who has resided in the U.S. since the age of six months.